pxslip/db-studio/docs/getting-started/glossary.md

 Roles define a specific set of access permissions, and are the primary organizational structure for Users within the platform.
 You can create an unlimited number of roles, so organize your users in whatever way feels most appropriate.

-During the installation process, Directus automatically creates an "Administrators" Role, which is used to provide the initial admin user with full platform access.
+During the installation process, d9 automatically creates an "Administrators" Role, which is used to provide the initial admin user with full platform access.
 However this is just a _normal_ role, and so it can still be updated, renamed, or even deleted.
 Keep in mind that your project must maintain at least one role with Admin Access at all times.